emmanio/ascii-reader/README.md

-# ascii-reader 🦖
+# ascii-reader

-An ascii-reader for your console
+A dinosaur ascii-reader for your command line

+**How to use:**

+clone this repo

+cd ascii-reader

+yarn start

+Choose your 🦖 from the list